 Value vs. Cost.
 Pricing your home to sell in a timely fashion requires some objectivity.
 It's important that you not confuse value with cost - in other words, how much you value your home versus what buyers are willing to pay for it.
 Don't place too much emphasis on home improvements when calculating your price, because buyers may not share your taste.
 For instance, not everyone wants hardwood floors or granite countertops.

 Keep it simple.
 Because time is of the essence, make it easy for the buyers.
 Remain flexible on when your agent can schedule showings.
 Also, avoid putting contingencies on the sale.
 Though a desirable move-in date makes for a smoother transition between homes, it could cause you to lose the sale altogether.

 Practicing good seller's etiquette

-: When your house goes on the market, you're not only opening the door to prospective buyers, but also sometimes to unknown vendors and naïve or unqualified buyers.
+Let's face it: When your house goes on the market, you're not only opening the door to prospective buyers, but also sometimes to unknown vendors and naïve or unqualified buyers.
 As with any business transaction, there is an expected protocol to how sellers, buyers and their respective agents interact.
 Should you find yourself in a sticky situation, alert your agent so he or she can address and remedy the problem.
-The aggressive agent

 Yard signs, Internet listings and other advertisements can generate a lot of buzz for your home.
 Some prospective buyers - particularly first-timers - will be so buzzed to see your home that they'll simply drop by.
 If this happens, no matter how nice these unexpected visitors are, it's best not to humor their enthusiasm by discussing your home or giving an impromptu tour.
 Instead, politely let them know that your real estate agent is in charge of scheduling tours and provide them with the agent's contact information.
 If you attempt to handle these surprise visits on your own, you might inadvertently disclose information that could hurt you during negotiations down the road.